In

 mass exodus of Junior clubs to the East of Scotland League led to further

-restructuring, with Violet becoming members of Premier League North.
+restructuring, with Violet becoming members of Premier League North for the 2018-19 season.

 Dundee

-Violet FC will play in the SJFA East Region Premier League North in the 2019-20
+Violet FC will play in the SJFA Midlands League in the 2025-26 season.

 My visit